- Quick verdict: Live resin offers exceptional value and wide availability; rosin is the gold standard for solvent-free purity and terpene quality.

 - Scalable production: Commercial BHO labs can process large quantities efficiently, keeping prices relatively accessible compared to artisan rosin.

-- Versatile formats: Available as cartridges, disposable vapes, dabbable concentrates, and even pre-roll infusions.
+- Versatile formats: Available as cartridges, disposable vapes, dabbable concentrates, and pre-roll infusions.

 - Consistent quality: Established brands have refined their processes to deliver reliable, lab-tested products with predictable effects.